-For these types of plants, the fertilization process occurs after, rather than before, the spores are dispersed.
+For spore-producing plants, the fertilization process occurs after, rather than before, spore dispersal.
 When the air outside becomes dry, pressure builds up inside the plant.
-The pressure then forces the plant to eject thousands of small cells, known as spores, into the air.
-These spores are then carried by wind, insects or birds to a final resting place.
-Fortunately for the spores, they can survive very harsh conditions and, since they contain no food matter in them, most predators will not attempt to eat them.
+The pressure then forces the plant to eject thousands of small spore cells into the air.
+Spores can survive very harsh conditions and, since they contain no food matter in them, most predators will not eat them.
 Once the spore lands, if conditions are right, the gametophyte phase begins.

-What are the right conditions?
-To provoke the gametophyte phase, the spore must land in a warm, moist and shaded area.
-Each spore has a very small chance of landing in such an ideal spot.
-So, to increase the chances, the plant ejects many spores in the hopes that one will land in a suitable environment--only about 1 percent do survive.
+To provoke the gametophyte phase, spores must land in warm, moist and shaded areas.
+Each spore has a small chance of landing in an ideal spot, which is why spore-bearing plants eject hundreds of spores in hopes that some will land in suitable environs, but only about 1 percent survive the process.

 The gametophyte phase begins when the spore splits, forming two genetically identical cells that fuse together to grow into a small, heart-shaped structure called a prothallus.
-The prothallus germinates, or grows, several root-like hairs called rhizoids in order to secure itself to the ground.
-After several weeks of growth, both the male and female reproductive organs develop from the prothallus.
-The female reproductive organ produces small egg cells called ova, whereas the male reproductive organ produces sperm.
+The prothallus germinates, or grows, several root-like hairs called rhizoids to secure itself to the ground.
+After several weeks of growth, but the male and female reproductive organs develop from the prothallus.
+The female organs produce small egg cells, ova, while the male organs produce sperm.

-Water is required to begin the fertilization process, so the sperm and eggs must wait for rainfall.
-Once it rains, the sperm swims down the prothallus's long neck to its base, which holds the ova.
-As with humans, sperm fuses with an egg and produces an embryo.
-This embryo will grow into a new spore-producing plant.
-Once fully developed, this new plant will again eject its spores and the entire cycle will begin once again.
+To begin the fertilization process requires rain.
+Once it begins to rain, the sperm swims down the long neck of the prothallus to its base, where it finds the ova.
+As in mammal reproduction, the sperm fuses with the egg to produce an embryo.
+The embryo grows into a new spore producing plant.
+Once fully developed, this new plant again ejects its spores and the entire cycle begins again.